 Why does it happen?

-Sometimes, managers micromanage their teams or individuals simply because they don’t trust them.
-They have no confidence that their people will complete tasks in accordance with their expectations (often it is 'their expectations' that are the issue).
-Sometimes managers just don’t care what skills their team members have.
+Managers may slip into micromanaging their teams or individuals simply because they don’t trust them.
+They might have no confidence that their people will complete tasks in accordance with their expectations (often it is 'their expectations' that are the issue).
+Sometimes managers may just not care what skills their team members have.
 They only see themselves as the all-knowing experts.
 They seem to think that if they aren’t involved the world will end.
 But then sometimes, managers might just be trying to help and are oblivious to the negative impact they are having.